CoreBTS/powerbi-regression-tester/readme.txt

 To start the app, open the PowerBIRegressionTesterApp.py file and run

-To create the .exe, run pyinstaller PowerBIRegressionTesterApp.py --onefile --windowed
+Copy pyadomd.txt content into pyadomd.py in the venv where pyinstaller will run To create the .exe, run pyinstaller PowerBIRegressionTesterApp.py --onefile --windowed pyinstaller PowerBIRegressionTesterApp.spec

 To Do: